exabyteso/amazonmq-rabbitmq-labs/Javascript/README.md

 3. Browse to the producer.js and consumer.js files in Cloud9 console on the left (amazonmq-rabbitmq-labs -> Javascript folder).
 Open both files and make the below changes:

-4. Set your @handle as the queue in line 14 of both the producer.js and consumer.js files e.g.@myhandle.
+4. Append your @handle as the queue in line 14 of both the producer.js and consumer.js files e.g.@myhandle.

 5. Execute the producer with node producer.js.